Indigenous peoples of the Americas: European colonization

 The European colonization of the Americas fundamentally changed the lives and cultures of the resident Indigenous peoples.
-Although the exact pre-colonization population-count of the Americas is unknown, scholars estimate that Indigenous populations diminished by between 80% and 90% within the first centuries of European colonization.
-The majority of these losses are attributed to the introduction of Afro-Eurasian diseases into the Americas.
-Epidemics ravaged the Americas with diseases such as smallpox, measles, and cholera, which the early colonists brought from Europe.
+Although the exact pre-colonization population count of the Americas is unknown, scholars estimate that Indigenous populations diminished by between 80% and 90% during the first centuries of European colonization.
+Most scholars estimate a pre-colonization population of around 50 million, with other scholars arguing for an estimate of 100 million.
+Estimates reach as high as 145 million.
+William Denevan estimates of the pre-contact population range from 8 million to 112 million, falling to under 6 million by 1650.

-The spread of infectious diseases was slow initially, as most Europeans were not actively or visibly infected, due to inherited immunity from generations of exposure to these diseases in Europe.
-This changed when the Europeans began the human trafficking of massive numbers of enslaved Western and Central African people to the Americas.
-Like Indigenous peoples, these African people, newly exposed to European diseases, lacked any inherited resistances to the diseases of Europe.
-In 1520 an African who had been infected with smallpox had arrived in Yucatán.
+Epidemics ravaged the Americas with diseases, such as smallpox, measles, and cholera, which the early colonists brought from Europe.
+The spread of infectious diseases was slow initially, as European populations were relatively small.
+This changed when the Europeans began the trafficking of massive numbers of enslaved Western and Central African people to the Americas, drastically increasing the population.
+These enslaved Africans carried many of the same diseases as Europeans, such as smallpox, along with many tropical diseases unknown to both the indigenous populations and Europeans.
+In 1520, an African who had been infected with smallpox had arrived in Yucatán.
 By 1558, the disease had spread throughout South America and had arrived at the Plata basin.
 Colonist violence towards Indigenous peoples accelerated the loss of lives.
 European colonists perpetrated massacres on the Indigenous peoples and enslaved them.
-According to the U.S. Bureau of the Census (1894), the North American Indian Wars of the 19th century cost the lives of about 19,000 Europeans and 30,000 Native Americans.
+According to the U.S. Bureau of the Census (1894), the North American Indian Wars of the 19th century had a known death toll of about 19,000 Europeans and 30,000 Native Americans, and an estimated total death toll of 45,000 Native Americans.

 The first Indigenous group encountered by Columbus, the 250,000 Taínos of Hispaniola, represented the dominant culture in the Greater Antilles and the Bahamas.
 Within thirty years about 70% of the Taínos had died.
 They had no immunity to European diseases, so outbreaks of measles and smallpox ravaged their population.
 One such outbreak occurred in a camp of enslaved Africans, where smallpox spread to the nearby Taíno population and reduced their numbers by 50%.
 Increasing punishment of the Taínos for revolting against forced labor, despite measures put in place by the encomienda, which included religious education and protection from warring tribes, eventually led to the last great Taíno rebellion (1511–1529).